havsar/node-ts-cache/README.md

 ## With decorator

 Caches function response using the given options.
-Works with different strategies and storages.
+Works with the above listed storages.
 By default, uses all arguments to build an unique key.

 `@Cache(strategy, options)`